Home for the Holidays: The Unexpected Gift

 They also wanted to get some food ready before everyone else got up since the older grands would be hurrying out to see their pets in the barn.
 A new litter of mouse-catchers was waiting on them, and the horses were already expecting a walk in the clear morning sun after that night’s unexpected blizzard.

+It was too bad that they didn't live closer so they could enjoy the animals more often, but that did at least make their visits extra special.
 Beside themselves with joy, Adam and Angie intended to make the most of this alone time with their children.
 They knew that when the weather cleared others would be stopping by, lingering to enjoy visits.

 The time would fly by fast, but they meant to relish every minute of this unexpected gift.
 Hungry babies would need feeding soon, but then things would settle down for a while and they would have priceless time together.